 Can Burnout Lead to Depression?

-Burnout is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening at work.
-Depression is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening in one’s life.
-If a person is feeling burnout due to work stress, that can bleed into depression impacting all settings.
-This is true because our work identities comprise a huge percentage not only of our personal identities but also of our personal self-worth.
-What impacts one setting can impact the other if proper supports are not put in place. – Dr. Jacquelyn Rabouin, MFT, PhD, Psychotherapist at UC Santa Cruz
+“Feeling burnout due to work stress can bleed to depression… This is true because our work identities comprise a huge percentage not only of our personal identities but also of our personal self-worth.
+What impacts one setting can impact the other if proper supports are not in place.” – Dr. Jacquelyn Rabouin, MFT, PhD, Psychotherapist at UC Santa Cruz

 How to Manage Burnout & Depression